Breeze/breeze.server.node/breeze-sequelize/test/ExpressDemo/README.md

 ### server.js
 Sets up the request handling, and starts the server listening on port 3000.

 Specific request URLs (those starting with `/breeze/NorthwindIBModel/`) are passed to `routes.js`.

-All others are assumed to be requesting HTML/JS/CS files from the `testCaseDir` You will need to pull down the [breeze.js](https://github.com/Breeze/breeze.js) repository, and set `testCaseDir` in server.js line 14.
+All others are assumed to be requesting HTML/JS/CS files from the `testCaseDir`.
+You will need to pull down the [breeze.js](https://github.com/Breeze/breeze.js) repository, and set `testCaseDir` in server.js, line 14.

+Run the server using

+    node server.js

+Then open your browser to http://localhost:3000/

 ### routes.js
 Handles AJAX requests for CRUD operations from the Breeze client.
 Most queries are handled by the `get` method, which parses the query from the URL.